Find Affordable College Courses

 With a ranking of #9, Walla Walla University did quite well on this year’s best value schools for health sciences and services students.
 Walla Walla U is a small private not-for-profit school located in the suburb of College Place.

-Walla Walla U undergraduate students pay an average of $30,531 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at Walla Walla U are $30,531 per year.
 While working on their degree, health science majors at Walla Walla U accumulate an average of around $27,000 in student debt.

 Full Health Sciences & Services at Walla Walla University Report